-The Canadian Association of Gastroenterology, in partnership with Shire Pharma Canada ULC, Ferring Pharmaceuticals and Allergan Canada, are pleased to announce the availability of five (Shire-2, Ferring-2, Allergan-1)) Resident Research Awards.
+The Canadian Association of Gastroenterology is pleased to announce the Resident Research Awards.
 These awards are designed to encourage research during clinical training and provide a foundation for research activities after gastroenterology training has been completed.
 The long-term goal is to stimulate research interests (basic science or clinical) in gastroenterology residents and also promote full-time faculty involvement in the research training of residents.
-The value of the award is $5,000.
-The award is to support the research project and is not a stipend.

 - The application may be on any aspect of basic or clinical research.

 - Research can be conducted as a 3-month block or longitudinally over a 1-year period (priority will be given to prospective over retrospective studies).